lowjoel/simple_form-bootstrap/README.md

     1. You can still put configuration settings in, but it should no longer be necessary.

  4. Restart your development server.

+## Features

+ 1. It adds the appropriate button styling to all buttons.
+By default, the `btn` and `btn-default` styles are added to all buttons.
+Submit buttons get `btn-primary` instead of `btn-default`.
+ 2. It allows `submit` buttons to accept blocks.
+When a block is specified, the submit button will use a \<button> tag instead of an \<input> tag.